-- inspect asm
+- inspect_asm

-- inspect llvm
+- inspect_llvm

 - inspect_sass

-When compute_capability is not provided, these methods return a dict of variants, which was keyed by a (compute_capability, argtypes) tuple.
+These methods return a dict of variants, which was previously keyed by a (compute_capability, argtypes) tuple.
 The dict is now only keyed by argument types, and items in the dict are for the device in the current context.
-For backwards compatibility, the returned dict is temporarily a subclass that will also allow indexing by (compute_capability, argtypes) as well as by argtypes only.

-For specialized Dispatchers (those whose kernels were eagerly compiled by providing a signature), the methods return only one variant, instead of a dict of variants.
-For consistency with the CPU target and for support for multiple signatures to be added to the CUDA target, these methods will always return a dict in future.
+For specialized Dispatchers (those whose kernels were eagerly compiled by providing a signature), the methods previously returned only one variant, instead of a dict of variants.
+For consistency with the CPU target and for support for multiple signatures to be added to the CUDA target, these methods now always return a dict.

-The ptx property also returns one variant directly for specialized Dispatchers, and a dict for un-specialized Dispatchers.
-It too will always return a dict in future.
+The ptx property also returned one variant directly for specialized Dispatchers, and a dict for un-specialized Dispatchers.
+It now always returns a dict